andrewgremlich/ai-freelance/SCRIPT.md

 > Some large companies’ pilots and younger startups are really excelling with generative AI,” Challapally said.
 Startups led by 19- or 20-year-olds, for example, “have seen revenues jump from zero to $20 million in a year,” he said.
 “It’s because they pick one pain point, execute well, and partner smartly with companies who use their tools [...]
 But for 95% of companies in the dataset, generative AI implementation is falling short.
 The core issue?
 Not the quality of the AI models, but the “learning gap” for both tools and organizations.
 While executives often blame regulation or model performance, MIT’s research points to flawed enterprise integration.
 Generic tools like ChatGPT excel for individuals because of their flexibility, but they stall in enterprise use since they don’t learn from or adapt to workflows

 ## Mastering

+What do I think this means?
+I think it means software engineers shouldn't default to using AI first if they want to get better at their job.
+A software engineer needs to learn the task they're doing, and then code the task when they are solid in the idea they want.
+AI technology can be used as a supped up linter to suggest coding changes.

+As a software engineer, I feel it important to use tools the right way, and LLMs are no exception.
+Using tools properly will merit a higher increase of quality work, which hopefully means that work will be easier to debug and maintain.

 So with all the previously quoted studies, how should I master AI technology?
 Don't let the AI do all the work for you and engage with the AI.
 Start with an AI tool, review the work yourself, and review your work with AI.
 Engage with the AI responses.